 A 2-year-old child draws with colored pencils in an album and screams.

-Bringing out your creative side through art helps engage your thoughts and emotions and bring them to the surface.
+Art helps bring thoughts and emotions to life.
 This is why caregivers often encourage children to express themselves through drawing.

 In this article, you’ll learn about the value of drawing as a form of expression.
 Additionally, you’ll discover printable activities designed to aid children in expressing their emotions.
 Let’s get started!